denibulkashvili/py_anki/README.md

 ## Description

-`py_deck` is a Python tool to generate new Anki decks from a collection of Markdown files.
+`py_deck` is a Python tool to recursively generate new Anki decks from a collection of Markdown files.

 ## Tools used